 Note

-This is not a complete list of the hosts required for all Python resources on the internet, only the most commonly used.
+The following list doesn't contain all of the hosts required for all Python resources on the internet, only the most commonly used.
 For example, if you need access to a GitHub repository or other host, you must identify and add the required hosts for that scenario.

 Used to install default packages.